Review and road test of the Volkswagen Touareg

 The prospects seem quite promising; this MK3 Touareg does, after all, use the same MLB Evo platform you'll find in Porsche, Bentley and Lamborghini large SUVs.
 And, unlike them, it's actually quite at home off road.
 As before, the idea is to provide an appealing compromise between the extreme 'SUV'-ness of, say, a Toyota Land Cruiser or a Jeep Grand Cherokee.
 And more paved-surface-orientated large SUVs like the BMW X5 and the Mercedes GLE.

-As before, this third generation Touareg uses 3.0 V6 TDI power mated to an eight-speed automatic Tiptronic gearbox and 4MOTION all-wheel drive.
+Most versions of this third generation Touareg uses 3.0 V6 TDI power mated to an eight-speed automatic Tiptronic gearbox and 4MOTION all-wheel drive.
 This unit's an uprated version of the powerplant offered in this model's predecessor, this time round putting out 231 or 286PS.
 In the perkier variant, 0-62 mph takes 6.1 seconds, and the top speed is 146mph.
-A 340PS 3.0-litre V6 turbocharged petrol engine is the alternative.
-A V8 diesel and a petrol Plug-in hybrid are planned for later in the product cycle.
-Pulling power remains a Toureg strongpoint, the 286PS unit developing up to 600Nm of torque, which will make it ideal for towers who'll particularly like Volkswagen's handy 'Trailer Assist' technology that facilitates simple slow-speed manoeuvring.
+A 340PS 3.0-litre V6 TSI turbocharged petrol engine is the alternative and you can also talk to your dealer about a top Touareg R PHEV petrol variant with 462PS.
+Pulling power remains a Toureg strongpoint, the 286PS 3.0 V6 TDI unit developing up to 600Nm of torque, which will make it ideal for towers who'll particularly like Volkswagen's handy 'Trailer Assist' technology that facilitates simple slow-speed manoeuvring.

 For on road use with this MK3 model, Volkswagen has (for top variants) developed an active all-wheel steering set-up and a roll stabilisation system with electromechanically controlled anti-roll bars.
 Plus there's two-chamber air suspension too, a set-up you can control via various driving modes.
 These range from 'Eco' and 'Comfort', through 'Individual', to 'Snow', 'Sand' and 'Off-road Expert'.
 Select the right setting and you'll be able to go surprisingly far off the beaten track.
 That'll be further aided by a centre differential lock with asymmetric dynamic torque distribution that acts as a transfer box for the flow of forces between the front and rear axle.
 A maximum of 70%t of the drive force reaches the front axle and up to 80% can be sent to the rear axle.